 The Dr. Oz segment producer read my book, and the three things that she really wanted to talk about and that stood out to her and that she thought would be of interest to the Dr. Oz audience in this particular segment that had designed were the fact that I had talked about losing weight without counting calories in the book, and of course, that is something I’ve discussed a lot, and they were quite interested in my stance on legumes, which I’m going to reiterate in a little more detail than I was able to on the Dr. Oz show in a second here, and they were quite interested in my stance on dairy.
 And they designed this segment – which may or may not have been clear, depending on how carefully you were watching – for what they call the “high volume eater.”
 This is a term they’ve used apparently on the show before, and it’s someone who doesn’t want to count calories and who wants to have a more varied and broad diet.
 And so, they invited me to speak to that person because they knew that my approach permitted moderate amounts of foods that aren’t typically considered to be paleo if they’re well tolerated, and they also knew that I didn’t advocate counting calories, so of course, I was the perfect person to come on and discuss that.
 I think what confused some people is that throughout the entire segment they were referring to the Personal Paleo Code, which is the term that I came up with and the title of my book, but Nell Stephenson was doing her segment within that context, and I think that threw people off because she isn’t a believer in the Personal Paleo Code, per se.
-She’s an advocate of the paleo diet, the strict paleo diet, and although she was talking about having a few cheat meals, she recommends that the other meals be very kind of strict standard, what we could call paleo 1.0, and so I think some people got thrown off and thought that the segment itself was about the paleo diet overall and that I was misrepresenting it, but the segment was actually about Your Personal Paleo Code and the idea of personalizing the paleo diet or a diet based on the paleo diet to meet your own unique needs.
+She’s an advocate of the paleo diet, the strict paleo diet, and although she was talking about having a few cheat meals, she recommends that the other meals be very kind of strict standard, what we could call paleo 1.0, and so I think some people got thrown off and thought that the segment itself was about the paleo diet overall and that I was misrepresenting it, but the segment was actually about Your Personal Paleo Code (The Paleo Cure in paperback) and the idea of personalizing the paleo diet or a diet based on the paleo diet to meet your own unique needs.

 So, that’s the backstory, and as far as the experience itself, it was fun.
 I flew back to New York, I had a day to adjust to the time zone and get ready.
 We were still working on the segment.
 Basically emails were going back and forth right up until the day before, and then I just rested, worked out, had some great food, met some friends.
 Then they sent a car to pick me up in the morning bright and early on the morning of the taping, and I went to the show, met the segment producer and the crew.
 Everyone was really friendly, really professional, and really easy to talk to and get along with.
 Then we had a rehearsal before the show, and I met Dr. Oz during the rehearsal, and we walked through everything.
 We didn’t actually go through what we were going to say on the show, but just kind of blocked everything out, like stand here and then you stand over here, and they practiced the demos and everything like that.
 Then the live studio audience came in, and we did the taping in one go, and then I was out of there.
 The whole thing only took about 4 hours from start to finish, and I had a blast.
 It was really fun – for me, at least – and I think overall it’s going to have a really positive effect.
 The whole point of these shows is not to educate in a really detailed way.
 It’s to get people interested enough to learn more.
 That’s all you can really do in a 7 or 8-minute segment.
 And a thing like a book or even a website or a blog like mine is where you can do a lot more education.
 Yeah.
 That’s pretty much how it went.